 |Our children’s publication “People and Wildlife” was featured in the Ethnicity category of the Diversity Section of the book art exhibition of Parag Initiative’s Big Little Book Award.
 Also, 6-year old Lola from Mumbai created a beautiful art work based on our publication “The Miracle on Sunderbaag Street” in the Children’s Art Wall of the exhibition. |

 The exhibition includes art by BLBA winner illustrators, budding illustrators and children.
 It also gives a peep into some picture books addressing diversity that many publishers have been working on for years.

 1. Child Art based on The Miracle on Sunderbaag Street:

 2. People and Wildlife figures in the Ethnicity category of the Diversity Section where different categories are mentioned (like Disability, gender etc):

 |We are happy to share that “The Miracle on Sunderbaag Street” written by Nandita da Cunha that KV published has made it to the Parag Honor List 2021. |

 Illustrated storybooks and non-fiction books for children aged 6 to 14 years

 We are looking for fiction and non-fiction books on the themes of environment, nature, wildlife (especially lesser known species) and community conservation based in India.

-- You may send as many manuscripts as you like.
+• Please send complete manuscripts.
+You may send as many as you like.